2016 K3 League

-The 2016 K3 League was the tenth season of amateur K3 League.
+The 2016 K3 League was the tenth season of the amateur K3 League.

-Before the start of the 2016 season, Seoul FC Martyrs withdrew from the league, but Buyeo FC, Siheung Citizen and Yangpyeong FC joined the league.
+Before the start of the 2016 season, Seoul FC Martyrs withdrew from the league, while Buyeo FC, Siheung Citizen and Yangpyeong FC joined the league.

-The top five teams of the regular season qualified for the championship playoffs, and winners of the regular season advanced to the final directly.
+The top five teams of the regular season qualified for the championship playoffs, and the winners of the regular season advanced to the final directly.

-On the other hand, eight teams of participating teams had to be relegated to the K3 League Basic, founded as the second division of the K3 League in 2017.
-The bottom five teams of the regular season were directly relegated, and three losing teams were additionally relegated after the relegation playoffs, contested between four teams from 12th to 15th-placed team.
+On the other hand, eight of the participating teams were relegated to the K3 League Basic, which was founded as the second division of the K3 League in 2017.
+The bottom five teams of the regular season were directly relegated, and three losing teams were additionally relegated after the relegation playoffs, contested between the four teams placed 12th to 15th.